+(4) Deposits.
 We will give only provisional credit until collection is final for any items, other than cash, we accept for deposit (including items drawn "on us").
 Before settlement of any item becomes final, we act only as your agent, regardless of the form of indorsement or lack of indorsement on the item and even though we provide you provisional credit for the item.
 We may reverse any provisional credit for items that are lost, stolen, or returned.
 Unless prohibited by law, we also reserve the right to charge back to your account the amount of any item deposited to your account or cashed for you which was initially paid by the payor bank and which is later returned to us due to an allegedly forged, unauthorized or missing indorsement, claim of alteration, encoding error or other problem which in our judgment justifies reversal of credit.
 You authorize us to attempt to collect previously returned items without giving you notice, and in attempting to collect we may permit the payor bank to hold an item beyond the midnight deadline.
 Actual credit for deposits of, or payable in, foreign currency will be at the exchange rate in effect on final collection in U.S. dollars.
 We are not responsible for transactions by mail or outside depository until we actually record them.
 We will treat and record all transactions received after our "daily cutoff time" on a business day we are open, or received on a day we are not open for business, as if initiated on the next business day that we are open.
 At our option, we may take an item for collection rather than for deposit.
 If we accept a third-party check for deposit, we may require any third-party indorsers to verify or guarantee their indorsements, or indorse in our presence.

-.
+Generally.
 Unless clearly indicated otherwise on the account records, any of you, acting alone, who signs to open the account or has authority to make withdrawals may withdraw or transfer all or any part of the account balance at any time.
 Each of you (until we receive written notice to the contrary) authorizes each other person who signs or has authority to make withdrawals to indorse any item payable to you or your order for deposit to this account or any other transaction with us.

 Postdated Checks.
 A postdated check is one which bears a date later than the date on which the check is written.
 We may properly pay and charge your account for a postdated check even though payment was made before the date of the check, unless we have received written notice of the postdating in time to have a reasonable opportunity to act.
 Because we process checks mechanically, your notice will not be effective and we will not be liable for failing to honor your notice unless it precisely identifies the number, date, amount and payee of the item.

-.
+Checks and Withdrawal Rules.
 If you do not purchase your check blanks from us, you must be certain that we approve the check blanks you purchase.
 We may refuse any withdrawal or transfer request which you attempt on forms not approved by us or by any method we do not specifically permit.
 We may refuse any withdrawal or transfer request which is greater in number than the frequency permitted, or which is for an amount greater or less than any withdrawal limitations.
 We will use the date the transaction is completed by us (as opposed to the date you initiate it) to apply the frequency limitations.
 In addition, we may place limitations on the account until your identity is verified.

 Even if we honor a nonconforming request, we are not required to do so later.
 If you violate the stated transaction limitations (if any), in our discretion we may close your account or reclassify it as a transaction account.
 If we reclassify your account, your account will be subject to the fees and earnings rules of the new account classification.